Geodata Selection and Queries#

 A query based on specific Attributes can be done utilizing the Select Features by Expression tool available under in the project toolbar and the attribute table (alternative: Edit > Select > Select Features by Expression).

-3. Use a expression utilizing specific operators to specify your selection in the left hand panel (e.g “”continent” LIKE ‘Asia’” to select all features with the value “Asia” in the field “continent” )
+3. Use a expression with specific operators to specify your selection in the left hand panel (e.g “”continent” LIKE ‘Asia’” to select all features with the value “Asia” in the field “continent” )

 Tip